 Crockpot Chicken and Rice

 Slow cooker models are all different and you may need to adjust the time or liquid measurements slightly to suit your slow cooker.
 If your rice is cooked through, but there’s still excess broth in the slow cooker, simply ladle some out.
 Keep in mind that more liquid will be absorbed as it cools.

-Crock Pot Chicken and Rice FAQs
+Crockpot Chicken and Rice FAQs

-Storing: This will last in the refrigerator for up to 4 days in an airtight container
+Refrigerator: This will keep in the refrigerator for up to 4 days in an airtight container.

-Freezing: You can freeze this recipe for up to 3 months.
-We like these containers for freezing!
+Freezing: You can freeze this dish for up to 3 months.
+We like these containers for freezing.
+For other freezer friendly recipes, check out our Fill Your Freezer Ebook, with 22 easy freezer meals!

+Crockpot Chicken and Rice